The life of the poor in Memphis is so often about navigating through choices that are too often self-defeating, regardless of which one is chosen.

-We got another reminder this week of the importance of dealing with poverty here when the highly respected ICIC (Initiative for a Competitive Inner City) called Memphis a “key battleground for the war on poverty.”
+We got another reminder of the importance of dealing with poverty here when the highly respected ICIC (Initiative for a Competitive Inner City) called Memphis a “key battleground for the war on poverty.”
 More than anything, it foreshadows the importance of the Blueprint for Prosperity plan announced by Memphis Mayor AC Wharton during his State of the City address.
 He said the program’s goal is to reduce Memphis’ poverty rate from 27% to 17% in 10 years.

 ICIC defines the inner city as a geographic area that has a poverty rate of 20% or higher or a poverty rate of 1.5 times higher than the MSA and an unemployment rate 1.5 times the MSA and/or a median household income of 50% or less than the MSA.”